 Rogue.
 Dark Souls.
 Doom.
 There aren’t many titles that can lay claim to having spawned an entire genre.
 Though there might not be an official name for its co-op shooter sons, we reckon Left 4 Dead deserves a place of pride among those hallowed titles.

-If there’s one thing cooler than doing crimes, it’s doing crimes in colourful masks surrounded by friends, and that’s Payday 2 in a nutshell.
-The core here is the same objective-based co-op as Left 4 Dead, but instead of fighting off waves of zombos, you’ll be committing some of the coolest crimes out there – from kidnapping jobs to robbing banks.
+If there’s one thing cooler than doing crimes, it’s doing crimes in colorful masks surrounded by friends, and that’s Payday 2 in a nutshell.
+The core here is the same objective-based co-op as Left 4 Dead, but instead of fighting off waves of zombies, you’ll be committing some of the coolest crimes out there – from kidnapping jobs to robbing banks.

-Featuring dynamic scenarios with procedural elements, specialised character classes that excel in specific jobs, and tons of guns and equipment to customise your loadout, Payday has maintained a dedicated following since its release all the way back in 2013.
+Featuring dynamic scenarios with procedural elements, specialized character classes that excel in specific jobs, and tons of guns and equipment to customize your loadout, Payday has maintained a dedicated following since its release all the way back in 2013.
 This means newer or solo players should have no problem finding plenty of crime buddies to team up with.

 While games like Left 4 Dead and Payday 2 set their co-op action in bespoke levels, Gunfire Reborn embraces the roguelite chaos of procedural generation, from its levels to its weapon drops.
-It’s co-op with up to three friends, and you can utilise a selection of hero-classes to take on your foes with a selection of colourful, zany weapons and abilities.
+It’s co-op with up to three friends, and you can utilize a selection of hero classes to take on your foes with a selection of colorful, zany weapons and abilities.

-Though still in early access at the time of writing, Gunfire Reborn has already amassed a sizable following of fans.
+Gunfire Reborn has already amassed a sizable following of fans despite only leaving early access relatively recently.
 This might be down to the fact you get to choose between playing as an alchemist cat, a canine explosives expert, and a martial arts parrot.
-It might just be because it’s a damn fun co-op shooter, with tons of customisation and upgrade options.
+It might just be because it’s a damn fun co-op shooter, with tons of customization and upgrade options.
 There’s a panda in there somewhere, too.

-So, that’s the best games like Left 4 Dead and Payday 2 on PC.
+So, those are the best games like Left 4 Dead on PC.
 If you’re hungry for some more undead action, don’t forget to check out our list of the best zombie games.
-For more fun with friends, here’s the best co-op games.
-And here’s the best FPS games, if you’re not too fussy about what you shoot, as long as you get to shoot something.
+For more fun with friends, here are the best co-op games, and the best FPS games, if you’re not too fussy about what you shoot, as long as you get to shoot something.